 Keep your RV clean

-Nobody likes being cooped up in a messy room for very long, so why would an RV be any different?
+Nobody likes being cooped up in a messy room for long, so why would an RV be any different?
 Keeping your RV neat and organized will help you get through the road trip with as little frustration as possible.
-Depending on how much you’re bringing with you and where you’re planning on going, you might need to organize the RV a few times during your trip.
+Depending on how much you bring with you and where you plan on going, you might need to organize the RV a few times during your trip.

 Keeping your RV clean isn’t just important for the people on the road trip, it’s better for your vehicle too.
 Before you hit the road, check to make sure your RV is clean and well-maintained.
 Approximately 13% of the world’s steel is used in the automotive industry, and some were likely used in your RV, so look for any signs of rust or damage.
 This will help make sure your RV doesn’t break down on the road.